Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Quantifying Robustness Against Strategic Reporting

 First, there are \textit{uninformed strategies}---strategies that do not depend on an agent's signal---which we consider primarily as robustness checks:

 \textbf{Report All 10s.} Agents following this strategy constantly report 10, the highest possible score.

-\textbf{Revert to the Prior.} Agents following this strategy constantly report 7, the expected value of the prior distribution of true scores.
-The more interesting strategies are the \textit{informed strategies}, which define a procedure by which agents manipulate their signals to generate their reports.
+\textbf{Revert to the Prior.} Agents following this strategy constantly report $\mu$, the expectation of the prior distribution of true scores (rounded to the nearest integer, $\lfloor \mu \rceil$, when applicable).
+The more interesting strategies are \textit{informed strategies}, which define a procedure by which agents manipulate their signals to generate their reports.
 We consider simple strategies for which there is some intuition as to why they might be present in or perform well in a peer assessment application:

-\textbf{Hedge.} A more realistic strategy for incorporating prior beliefs than fully reverting to the prior is to hedge reports back toward the prior.
+\textbf{Hedge.} A more realistic strategy for incorporating prior beliefs than fully reverting to the prior is to hedge reports back toward the prior mean, $\mu$.
 Piech et al. find some evidence for this tendency in their MOOC peer grading data \cite{Piech2013}.
-Agents following this strategy apply Bayesian reasoning by adopting a prior $\Beta{7}{3}$ on $p$, the value of the ground truth score divided by $10$.
-After receiving their signal, they update their prior and report 10 times the mean of their posterior distribution, which is given by $\frac{\text{signal} + 7}{2}$, rounded to the nearest integer.
+Agents following this strategy apply Bayesian reasoning by adopting a prior $\Beta{\mu}{10-\mu}$ on $p$, the value of the ground truth score divided by $10$.
+After receiving their signal, they update their prior and report 10 times the mean of their posterior distribution for $p$, which is given by $\frac{\mu + \text{signal}}{2}$, rounded to the nearest integer.

 \textbf{Fix Bias.} Real students may have some indication of the direction of their bias---whether they tend to assign grades that are too high or too low---and attempt to correct for that bias.
 To model this, agents following this strategy are given the sign of their bias.
 At the beginning of a semester, they each draw a constant ``bias correction'' term $\beta$ from the half-normal distribution that models the magnitude of biases drawn according to the bias distribution $\Normal{0}{1}$.
 For each submission that they grade, they report their signal plus or minus $\beta$---depending on the sign of their bias---rounded to the nearest integer in the report space.